 Connect with returned OCS students for firsthand feedback — either through CGE or informal networks.

-Grade transfer policies: Kenyon faculty‑taught courses count in GPA; other courses post as transfer credit, not factored into GPA.
+Grade transfer policies: Kenyon faculty‑taught courses count in GPA; other courses post as transfer credit, not factored into your GPA.

 Language requirement: If you go to a non-English speaking country, you'll need to take and pass a local language course.